What Is Dandruff, Why Do You Have It And How Can You Treat It?

 Certain diseases can make an individual more prone to suffering from dandruff.
 Parkinson’s disease and other diseases which affect the nervous system are examples.
 Specifically, an illness such as Parkinson’s disease can cause changes to one’s skin such as oily skin and flaking.
 HIV or a weakened immune system also seem to be linked to a higher rate of experiencing dandruff.
 It’s been found that as opposed to the 3% of the general public which experiences dandruff, 30% of those with HIV experience it.
 And individuals with HIV tend to suffer from seborrheic dermatitis, a more severe form of dandruff.

 This is a very broad generalization, but it is nonetheless relevant. pH (power of Hydrogen) levels range from acidic (0-7) to alkali (7-14).
 The pH levels in the body’s different regions are what regulate many organs and help the body’s different systems (respiratory, blood, nervous) run smoothly.

 The scalp, hair, and sebum are around the pH 4.5 – 5.5 mark.
 Consequently, many hair and scalp issues can be traced to a pH imbalance.
 The scalp’s acidic pH level helps it keep away fungal infections, bacteria, harmful chemicals, and substances.
 It acts as a shield, a filter of sorts.
 If the pH is unbalanced, it means that your scalp may be vulnerable to attacks that could cause hair and scalp problems.

 Keeping the body’s pH levels in the right zone is essential for proper functionality.
 Many times, the body finds ways to balance itself out without requiring any outside assistance.
 Sometimes, however, intervention is necessary to restore the peace.

-For such an annoying problem, at least dermatology has come up with solutions for minimizing dandruff!
-You can opt for over the counter products, or you can try some home remedies if you prefer.
+For such an annoying problem, at least dermatology has come up with solutions for how to get rid of dandruff!
+You can opt for over-the-counter products, or you can try tweaking your routine if you prefer.